hashicorp/vault-action/README.md

 # vault-action

-A helper action for easily pulling secrets from the default v2 K/V backend of vault.
+A helper action for easily pulling secrets from the K/V backend of vault.

+Expects [Version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2/) of the KV Secrets Engine by default.

 ## Example Usage